evgeny-goldin/playbooks/Readme.md

 #### Docker

-To create a Docker image by running an Ansible playbook:
+A Dockerfile for creating an image by running an Ansible playbook may look like:

     FROM evgenyg/ansible:1.8.1
     ADD  playbooks /playbooks